shereenamin86-stack/Medy-Articles/articles/Real_Patient_Stories.md

 <p>Rather than beginning alone, they decided to start treatment at the same time so they could support one another throughout the process.</p>

-<p>“One of my biggest worries was giving myself the first injection,” Wendy admitted.
-“Doing it with my daughter made an enormous difference.
-We sat together, counted down from three and pressed our pens at the same moment.”</p>
+<p><em>“One of my biggest worries was giving myself the first injection,”</em> Wendy admitted. <em>“Doing it with my daughter made an enormous difference.
+We sat together, counted down from three and pressed our pens at the same moment.”</em></p>

 <p>This shared moment helped her overcome her pre treatment anxiety and set the tone for the supportive journey that followed.</p>